State and Federal Compliance for Lead Gen and Telemarketing In 2025

 Civil Penalties

-Violations of the Home Solicitation Sales Act, which encompasses telemarketing activities, are considered unfair or deceptive practices under the Michigan Consumer Protection Act.
+Under the Michigan Consumer Protection Act, violations of the Home Solicitation Sales Act, which encompasses telemarketing activities, are considered unfair or deceptive practices.
 Such violations can result in civil penalties, including fines and potential lawsuits from the Attorney General, county prosecutors, or individual consumers.

 Criminal Penalties

-Certain violations are misdemeanors, punishable by imprisonment for up to six months, fines up to $500, or both.
-These penalties apply to specific acts defined as unfair or deceptive under the law.
-This includes misrepresentations by telephone solicitors.
+Certain violations are misdemeanors, punishable by up to six months in prison, up to $500 in fines, or both.
+These penalties apply to specific acts defined as unfair or deceptive under the law, including misrepresentations by telephone solicitors.

 Mississippi